 - Open the PiBox using the two screws on the back.
 The top clamshell case slides back and lifts up to reveal the Carrier board (large horizontal PCB) and the Backplane (small vertical PCB in front)

-- Switch the “Boot Mode” switch on the Carrier to
+Switch the “Boot Mode” switch on the Carrier to “rpiboot”.

 - Connect a USB-C cable to the USB-C port on the backplane, and to your PC.

 C:\Program Files (x86)\Raspberry Pi\RPiBoot.exe(Windows).
 This will turn your Pi’s eMMC into a mass storage device, allowing you to write the OS directly to the eMMC.

 - Open the Raspberry Pi Imager